grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Component evaluation

 A component is _evaluated_ when its expressions are computed into concrete values.
-The computed values are then used to configure the component's runtime behavior.
+The computed values configure the component's runtime behavior.
 The component controller is finished loading once all components are evaluated, configured, and running.

 The component controller only evaluates a given component after evaluating all of that component's dependencies.